johnnymetz/johnny-metz-blog/content/posts/sort-django-queryset-with-custom-order.md

 )
 ```

-Definitely the most common approach I see in the wild but there are two big problems which make this the slowest solution:
+Definitely the most common approach I see in the wild but there are two big problems, which make this the slowest solution:

 - Performs the sort in Python, instead of in the database, which is [bad for performance](https://docs.djangoproject.com/en/3.2/topics/db/optimization/#do-database-work-in-the-database-rather-than-in-python).
 - Returns a list, instead of a queryset, so we can’t do any more work in the database, which is also bad for performance.

 ## Sort in Database using a Conditional Expression

 [Conditional expressions](https://docs.djangoproject.com/en/4.0/ref/models/conditional-expressions/) let you to implement conditional logic into your database queries.
+This solution is faster than sorting in Python because the sort is done directly in the database.

 ```python
 from django.db.models import Case, Value, When